EricGebhart/Simple_Process_REPL/README.md

     ```

 This will create a _namespace foo_ within SPR with all the functions listed,
 as well as whatever is defined in `foo/core.spr`.
-The application state
+The yaml datastore
 will merge in what ever structure is defined in `foo/core.yaml`.